gdsbook/book/notebooks/09_spatial_inequality.md

 Looking at this distribution, notice that the right side of the distribution is much longer than the left side.
 This long right tail is a prominent feature, and is common in the study of incomes and many other societal phenomena, as it reflects the fact that within a single income distribution, the super-rich are generally much more wealthy than the super-poor are deprived, compared to the average.

 A key point to keep in mind here is that the unit of measurement in this data is a spatial aggregate of individual incomes.
-Here, we are using the per-capita incomes for each county.
+Here, we are using the per capita incomes for each county.
 By contrast, in the wider inequality literature, the observational unit is typically a household or individual.
 In the latter distributions, the degree of skewness is often more pronounced.
 This difference arises from the smoothing that is intrinsic to aggregation: the regional distributions are based on averages obtained from the individual distributions, and so the extremely high-income individuals are averaged with the rest of their county.
-The regional approach implies that, to avoid falling into the so-called "ecological fallacy", whereby individual conclusions are drawn from geographical aggregates, our conclusions will hold at the area level (the *county*) rather than the individual one (the *person*).
+The regional approach implies that, to avoid falling into the so-called "ecological fallacy" {cite}`arbia1989`, whereby individual conclusions are drawn from geographical aggregates, our conclusions will hold at the area level (the *county*) rather than the individual one (the *person*).

 The kernel density estimate (or histogram) is a powerful visualization device that captures the overall morphology of the *feature* distribution for this measure of income.
 At the same time, the plot is silent on the underlying *geographic distribution* of county incomes.
 We can look at this second view of the distribution using a choropleth map.
 To construct this, we can use the standard `geopandas` plotting tools.